Apple's AirPods Pro (2nd-Gen) are now $269

 Originally priced at $329, the wireless earbuds are now available for a holiday special deal at $269.

-With the iPhone 15’s transition to USB-C, Apple shifted from its longstanding Lightning port to USB-C. Despite this change, the wireless earbuds still feature top-notch active noise cancellation (ANC), powered by an H2 chip, and seamless iOS integration.
+With the iPhone 15’s transition to USB-C, Apple shifted from its longstanding Lightning port to USB-C. Despite this change, the wireless earbuds still feature top-notch active noise cancellation (ANC), Apple’s H2 chip and seamless iOS integration.

-In addition, the Apple AirPods (3rd Generation) with Lightning Charging Case is also on sale for $199, a savings of $30.
+In addition, the Apple AirPods (3rd-Gen) with Lightning Charging Case are also on sale for $199, offering savings of $30.

-Check out the deal here at Amazon.
+Check out the deal here on Amazon.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that help fund the journalism provided free on our website.